-[Name and address of financial institution]

-Re: Incidental Take Permit No. [permit number]

-The undersigned, a duly Authorized Representative of the California Department of Fish and Wildlife ("CDFW"), as defined in paragraph 12 in the above-referenced Irrevocable Standby Letter of Credit ("Credit"), hereby certifies to the Issuer that:

-- [Insert one of the following statements: "In the opinion of the CDFW, the Applicant has failed to complete the Mitigation Requirements referenced in paragraph 3 of the Credit." or "As set forth in paragraph 13, the Issuer has informed the CDFW that the Credit will not be extended and the Applicant has not provided the CDFW with an equivalent security approved by the CDFW to replace the Credit."] - 2.
-The undersigned is authorized under the terms of the Credit to present this Certificate as the sole means of demanding payment on the Credit. - The CDFW is therefore making a drawing under the Credit in amount of U.S. \$. - 4.
+[Name and address of financial institution] Re: Incidental Take Permit No. [permit number] The undersigned, a duly Authorized Representative of the California Department of Fish and Wildlife ("CDFW"), as defined in paragraph 12 in the above-referenced Irrevocable Standby Letter of Credit ("Credit"), hereby certifies to the Issuer that: 1.
+[Insert one of the following statements: "In the opinion of the CDFW, the Applicant has failed to complete the Mitigation Requirements referenced in paragraph 3 of the Credit." or "As set forth in paragraph 13, the Issuer has informed the CDFW that the Credit will not be extended and the Applicant has not provided the CDFW with an equivalent security approved by the CDFW to replace the Credit."]
+The undersigned is authorized under the terms of the Credit to present this Certificate a the sole means of demanding payment on the Credit.
+The CDFW is therefore making a drawing under the Credit in amount of U.S. 4.
 The amount demanded does not exceed the Principal Sum of the Credit.

-Therefore, the CDFW has executed and delivered this Certificate as of the day of

-CALIFORNIA DEPARTMENT OF FISH AND WILDLIFE
+Therefore, the CDFW has executed and delivered this Certificate as of theday of, CALIFORNIA DEPARTMENT OF FISH AND WILDLIFE BY: [Insert one of the following: "DIRECTOR" or "GENERAL COUNSEL" or "REGIONAL MANAGER, [NAME OF REGIONAL OFFICE]"]